zense-dev/policy_hackathon/README.md

 http://ctdkarnata.zense.co.in

 A central repository of all government schemes.
-Fully croud sourced.
+Fully crowd sourced.

 All the features are in development stage right now.
 Contributions are always welcome.